 The aroma of the dense surrounding forest hangs in the thin mountain air as you stroll among the ancient stone ruins of the famous Incan fortress at Machu Picchu and connect with a lost civilization and its millennia-old ghosts.

 It’s easy to imagine the bustling village life that once existed here as you tour this stirring mountain-top bastion with your knowledgeable private guide.
 You’ll learn more about the incredibly advanced Incan civilization in its former capital city of Cuzco, where you’ll get a first-hand insight into its mystical, spiritual and cultural traditions.
 Elsewhere, explore the Pachacamac ruins and archeological museum in Peru’s vibrant capital city of Lima; visit the beautiful Sacred Valley and eerie fortress of Ollantaytambo; stroll among the bustling crowds at Pisac market; and ride the Hiram Bingham train through pristine virgin forest.

-With a luxury range of accommodation by prestigious hotel group Orient Express on offer throughout the trip, you won’t want for anything as your every whim is catered for.
+With a luxury range of accommodation by prestigious hotel group Belmond (ex-Orient Express) on offer throughout the trip, you won’t want for anything as your every whim is catered for.
 From sophisticated city hotels to elegant villas in the heart of Sacred Valley and a tranquil mountain-view retreat, the top-shelf accommodation is almost as breath-taking as the incredible scenery.
 And a team of experienced guides and private drivers will ensure a seamless experience throughout.

 Upon your arrival you will be met by a local representative who will help you locate your vehicle.

 A welcome package with your vouchers, a city map, and any other touristic information that we deem you may find useful will be waiting for you upon your arrival at your first hotel on your trip.

 Private airport transfer in Lima with a driver and guide.